 Fig 1 shows the reflectivity of the annealed and as-deposited films, as determined from the ellipsometry measurements, and corresponding photographs of the film showing their colors.
 The reflectivity and observed colors are consistent with previous measurements [9].

-Fig. 2 shows the DFT calculated reflectivity spectra for the different vacancy concentrations and types along with an illustration of the corresponding colors.
-The CIELAB color coordinates are given in Table 3.
+Fig. 2 shows the reflectivity spectra calculated for the different vacancy concentrations and types using DFT along with an illustration of the corresponding colors.
+The CIELAB color coordinates **maybe insert ref , E308-01, Standard Practice for Computing the Colors of Objects by Using the CIE System (American Society for Testing and Materials (ASTM), 2001).** are given in Table 3.
 Vacancy-free AuAl2 is included for comparison.
 There is a distinct difference between the optical properties when Al vacancies are introduced compared to that for Au vacancies.
 In the presence of Al vacancies, AuAl2 develops a pinkish hue as a consequence of a flattening out of the reflectivity dip at 2.2 eV and a slight shift upwards in the energy.
 On the other hand, Au vacancies produce a bluish hue as a consequence of a shift in the reflectivity dip to lower energies and the flattening of the reflectivity dip is not as pronounced.
 A combination of vacancy types produces a mix of both effects, a flattening and a shift downward in energy of the reflectivity dip, giving a greyish hue to the material.
 For all vacancy types, the reflectivity below about ~ 1.8 eV is lower than in defect-free AuAl2, which would have a bleaching effect so that the these materials do not have as vivid hue.